Queex/well-msc-selfstudy/introduction_to_R/1_introduction.md

 R might be already be installed on your computer already.
 If not, you can download it from [cran.r-project.org](https://cran.r-project.org).

-For Linux systems, a user with root permissions can install it from the package manager with:
+For Linux systems, a user with root permissions can install it with:

 `$ sudo apt install r-base`